Silane quats

-Silane-Quats are a class of antimicrobial developed by Dow Corning and first patented in the United States in February 1971 (U.S. Patent Number 3560385).
-Subsequent patents were filed throughout the 1970’s by Dow Corning for utilizing its silane-quat as an effective antimicrobial.
+Silane-Quats are a class of antimicrobials developed by Dow Corning and first patented in the United States of America in February 1971 (U.S. Patent Number 3560385).
+Subsequent patents were filed in the 1970s by Dow Corning for utilizing its silane-quat as an effective antimicrobial.
 In doing so, Dow Corning had invented a durable, non-leaching, persistent, surface bonding antimicrobial effective against a wide range of unicellular microorganisms on a variety of surfaces.

-There are at least 4 private companies in the United States who are the primary manufacturers of Silane-Quats, which are widely known by various names such as QUAT-SILANE, SIQUATS, SIQAC’s, ORGANOSILANE and SILQUATS.
-Synthesis is typically conducted in a methanol, however there are water-synthesized formulations which range in stability depending on the dilution process and/or the presence of stabilizers and additives.
+There are at least four private companies in the United States that are the primary manufacturers of Silane-Quats, which are widely known by various names such as Quat-Silane, SiQuats, Si-Qacs, Organosilane and Sil-Quats.
+Synthesis is typically conducted in a methanol, however, there are water-synthesized formulations which range in stability depending on the dilution process and/or the presence of stabilizers and additives.

-Chemical Composition
+Chemical composition

 Current manufacturing methods produce concentrated Silane-Quats that range from 42% to 72% active ingredient by weight, with the remainder of the formulation being silanes, alkylamines and methanol.
 Its chemical formula is C26H58NO3SiCl.

 In manufactured concentrated state, Silane-Quat is referred to as: